 The next morning, after a hearty breakfast, Vera and Immanuelle sat and talked.
 Vera did not want to help her in her quest, stating that Bethel deserved to pay for its sins.
 This echoed the sentiments of her guide from The Outskirts who’d said that maybe Bethel wasn’t being cursed but rather punished.
 Immanuelle maintained that while there were people to be punished in Bethel, there were only innocents who were worthy of being saved.
 While Vera seemed content to let them pay for the sins of their ancestors, Immanuelle was not.

 The Prophet’s guards showed up and arrested Immanuelle, taking her back to Bethel.
 She was chained in the catacombs and given little to eat.
 She was questioned and refused to accept that she had sinned.
-Martha was brought to visit her but she still refused to make the confession that they wanted.
-Then it was time for her trial, accused of whichcraft, murder, sorcery, thieving, whoring and holy treason agains the Good Father’s Church.
+Martha was brought to visit her, but she still refused to make the confession that they wanted.
+Then it was time for her trial, accused of witchcraft, murder, sorcery, thieving, whoring, and holy treason against the Good Father’s Church.

 At the trial, Judith was a witness against Immanuelle, bringing up her joking comments about witchcraft from months before and claiming that she hexed Ezra.
 Judith looked broken after her contrition, a process where she was made to pay for her sins.
 Her grandfather, Abrams, surprised her by speaking on her behalf, claiming her to be sick and not of sound mind.
 He asked that she be spared death and banished instead.
 Ezra also testified.
 He called her a loyal friend and took responsibility for any sins that she committed.
 He admitted to using her power to become the next prophet.
 The church was filled, the crowd out for blood.